Tylenol Autism Lawsuit

 First, cases involving adult children may present statute of limitations issues.
 If the pregnancy happened 20 years ago and the child with autism is now an adult, it might simply be too late to file a lawsuit under the applicable state law.

-There are strong arguments in many jurisdictions that the Tylenol lawsuit statute of limitations should be extended because victims did not know or have reasons to know of the connection to the autism and their injuries until very recent studies (or television commercials) alerted them to a possible association.
-But there are also statutes of repose in some jursidictions that may completely bar many claims.
+There are strong arguments in many jurisdictions that the Tylenol lawsuit statute of limitations should be extended because victims did not know or have reasons to know of the connection to autism and their injuries until very recent studies (or television commercials) alerted them to a possible association.
+But there are also statutes of repose in some jurisdictions that may completely bar many claims.

 Getting Old Medical Records Often Proves Impossible

 The second and more practical reason that we are not pursuing Tylenol autism cases involving adult children is that in most circumstances it will be very difficult, if not impossible, to obtain the medical records necessary to support the case.
-Our lawyers have learned from experience in other lawsuits we have handled – old medial records often no longer exist.
+Our lawyers have learned from experience in other lawsuits we have handled – old medical records often no longer exist.

 To support a Tylenol autism lawsuit, plaintiffs will need medical records from their OB/GYN evidencing the Tylenol use.
 If the pregnancy happened two decades ago, getting those records will be very difficult.
 One of the primary reasons for this is that the medical practice has since closed.
 The AMA has identified a number of other challenges for patients attempting to access old medical records.